Table of Contents

-- Use Spin Slash to quickly clear minion waves and keep pressure on your opponents.
+- Use Spin Slash to quickly clear minion waves and keep the pressure on your opponents.
 The attack speed it provides will help refresh Bladed Guardian as well.

 - Start by leveling Spin Slash.
-It has a better damage potential than Fearless Charge and will help much more in clearing minion waves quickly.
+It has better damage potential than Fearless Charge and will help much more in clearing minion waves quickly.

 - Take levels of Dire Blow whenever you can.
 The damage it deals can be immense, and the ability to ignore damage for a short period is invaluable in surviving team fights.